michael-codesjs/clockup/README.md

 ## **Dependencies & Installation**

-Install dependencies in the root directory by running **`yarn install`** in the root project directory.
-These dependencies are required for scripts, testing shared typescript code and many more.
+Install dependencies by running **`yarn install`** in the root directory and service directories.

-Each microservice, NodeJS based or not uses its own Serverless Framework version, run **`yarn install`** in the service directory to install it's NodeJS dependencies.
-If the service has lambda functions written in another language other than NodeJS, run that languages equivalent of **`yarn install`** to install the dependencies.

 Our infrastructure is defined and deployed to AWS using HashiCorp's **Terraform**.
 To install the Terraform CLI, follow [**these**](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) instructions.

 ## **Deploying & Destroying**

-Make sure you have your **AWS credentials** set, to do so follow [**these**](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) instructions.
-These credentials are used by both Terraform and the Serverless Framework to deploy the infrastructure and microservices(respectively) to AWS.
+You should have an AWS Account and your credentials set on your local machine.
+I like to do so via the shared credentials file, you can do so too by following [**these**](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) instructions.
+These credentials are used by Terraform and The Serverless Framework to deploy the infrastructure and microservices to your AWS account.

-To **deploy** everything(infrastructure and microservices) at one go, run **`yarn deploy`**.
-A script will first deploy the infrastructure and then the microservices.

-To **destroy** everything(infrastructure and microservices) at one go, run **`yarn deploy`**.
-A script will first destroy the microservices and then the infrastructure.

-The **deploy** and **destroy** scripts will ask you for the stage and region the projects will be/is deployed to.
-Defaults are **dev** and **eu-central-1**.
+To deploy and destroy your infrastructure and microservices, run the commands **`yarn deploy`** and **`yarn destroy`**.

+**Note:** the deploy and destroy scripts are custom scripts and can be found in the **scripts/state** folder.

 ## **Testing**

 To run tests, you'll first have to:
-- Set the **AWS_REGION** enviroment variable to whatever region you deployed the services to.
+- Set the **AWS_REGION** enviroment variable to whatever region you deployed the infrastructure and services to.
 For example: **`export AWS_REGION=eu-central-1`**.
 - Generate enviroment variables.
-You can do so by running **`yarn setup`**.
+You can do so by running **`yarn generate-env`**.

-Refer to the `package.json` for specific tests.
+Refer to the `package.json` files for specific tests.
 ## **Meta**

 Michael Phiri – [@michael_wcjs](https://twitter.com/michael_wcjs) – michael.codesjs@gmail.com